 There are only 4 ATMs on the island, which can often be down or out of cash.
 I recommend that you take enough cash with you before you go to Nusa Lembongan.
 Although resorts and some restaurants accept credit cards, 2-3% service charge is normally added and smaller, local shops will only take cash.

-Fast Boats to Nusa Lembongan
+Getting to Nusa Lembongan

-You can get to Nusa Lembongan with fast boasts from Sanur on the mainland of Bai.
+You can get to Nusa Lembongan with fast boasts from Sanur on the mainland of Bali.
 For more details on costs, how to select a fast boat and what you can expect on your journey, check out this post.

 Recommended Eats on Nusa Lembongan